coingate/woocommerce-plugin/README.md

 * The gateway is fully automatic – set it and forget it.
 * Payment amount is calculated using real-time exchange rates.
 * Simplicity for you, flexibility for your customers.
 On our invoices, a customer can choose to pay with Bitcoin, Litecoin, Lightning Network, Ethereum and 70+ other cryptocurrencies at checkout, while your payouts are in a single currency of your choice - EUR/USD, BTC or other cryptocurrencies.
-* [Sandbox environment](https://sandbox.coingate.com/) for testing with Tesnet Bitcoin.
+* [Sandbox environment](https://sandbox.coingate.com/) for testing with Testnet Bitcoin.
 * No setup or recurring fees.
 * No chargebacks – guaranteed!